 University Disciplinary Issues

 It’s not uncommon for students to fall foul of university disciplinary codes.
-These can be surprisingly far-reaching, and it’s not difficult for students to find themselves in situations that could lead to disciplinary action.
+These can be surprisingly far-reaching.
+If university rules are breached, it’s not difficult for students to find themselves in situations that could lead to disciplinary action.
 If this happens, it’s important to seek legal advice as soon as possible.

 If you face disciplinary action that you feel is unjustified or undeserved, then it’s advisable to seek legal advice as quickly as possible.
 At IBB Law, we work with students to challenge university disciplinary action and find a satisfactory outcome.